Homeownership is an important wealth building platform

 Good to keep this in mind when comparing renting to owning a home.

 The next step in our reasoning process is to show the true long-term financial impact in a more meaningful (salient) way.
-Salience bias is a holdover from our own evolutionary biology.
-Thousands of years ago, it was important to our ancestors' survival to be hyper-focused on the present.
+Availability bias is a holdover from our own evolutionary biology.
+Thousands of years ago, it was important to our ancestors' survival to be hyper-focused on presently available sensory information.
 If you were eaten by a wild animal today, it hardly mattered how well you saved for the future!
 This legacy genetic coding made sense millennia ago.
 However, today it is both a) largely unnecessary and b) contrary to building wealth.

-Today’s evolutionary challenge is that paying a little less today for rent than a mortgage "feels" like the right thing to do.
+Today’s evolutionary challenge is that paying a little less today for rent than a mortgage is very salient.
+"Salient" is another word for "available."
+In the short term, paying less "feels" like the right thing to do.
+Even if paying more is actually an investment akin to taking money out of one of your pockets and placing it in another.
 To help us overcome our natural brain wiring, it is important to educate ourselves on how our rent vs. own decisions has a BIG impact on long-term wealth.
 Because it is in our nature to rent, homeownership must be intentional.
 The following is a graph showing the outcome of our homeowner’s stoic’s arbitrage model.
 This shows the long-term impact of homeownership vs. renting.